rsatwik/PythonPractise/README.md

 # Python_Practise
-This repository contains python codes for practise and additional observations on the working of the pyhton codes
+This repository contains programs written in python language for practise.
+Additional observations on the working of the programs have been added as comments.